 2010: Christine Rock

-Master of Science degree in Biological Sciences at Simon Fraser University.
+Christine is working for her Master of Science degree in Biological Sciences at Simon Fraser University.
 Christine’s research involves studying Brown-headed Cowbird (Molothrus ater) parasitism rates and impacts on nesting songbirds, with a focus on the Yellow Warbler (Dendroica petechia).

 2009: Sofi Hindmarch